EG2026/eg2026.github.io/content/call_for_full_papers.md

 2. · No publicity via university or company PR teams regardless of whether authors or institutions are kept anonymous – this includes any postings or dissemination via institutional or promoted social media accounts.
 3. · No media interviews regardless of mainstream media or tech-focused outlets (small-scale, non-public seminars are allowed).
 4. · Do not post papers or supplementary material on university, company, or other private servers that may identify preprints as Eurographics submissions.

 ---

+### Generative AI Policy

+Authors can utilize generative AI tools to assist with grammar corrections and other similar tasks while preparing their submissions.
+However, authors are fully responsible for the contents of their submission, including any misrepresentation, factual inaccuracy, or plagiarism in it.
+Papers containing citations of non-existent material or obvious factual inaccuracies will be rejected when found, and may be rejected without review.

+---